Golkar: After Suharto: Reformasi and beyond

 With the Fall of Suharto in May 1998, Golkar quickly sought to adapt and reform itself.
 In July 1998, a Special National Congress was held to elect the next chairman of Golkar.
 The congress was dogged by protests by both pro-Suharto and anti-Suharto groups.
 Suharto himself did not come to the congress.
 In the contest that followed, Akbar Tandjung emerged as the new chairman of Golkar after beating Army General Edi Sudrajat.
 It was the first time that a Golkar chairman was elected democratically rather than appointed by the chairman of the executive board.
 Under Akbar, the executive board was abolished and replaced by an advisory board which had considerably less authority.
 Edi Sudrajat, feeling that Golkar was insufficiently cooperative with reform movements, left the party and formed the Indonesian Justice and Unity Party.
 In the same time, elements of the Pancasila Youth that previously supported Golkar formed the Patriot Party led by Yapto Soerjosoemarno.

 In 1999, Golkar lost its first democratic legislative election to Megawati Sukarnoputri's PDI-P. Golkar won 20% of the votes and was the runner-up in the legislative elections.
-Despite losing these elections Golkar was still able to secure the Tanjung's election as Head of the DPR.
+Despite losing these elections Golkar was still able to secure Tanjung's election as Head of the DPR.
 October 1999 would see the MPR assemble for its General Session during which a president and a vice president would be elected.
-It was widely expected that Golkar would support Jusuf Habibie in his bid for a second term as president.
-Before Habibie could be nominated, however, he was required to deliver an accountability speech: a report delivered by the President to the MPR at the end of his term.
-The MPR would not ratify the accountability speech and it was revealed that some Golkar members had voted against ratifying the speech.
+It was widely expected that Golkar would support Jusuf Habibie in his bid for a full term as president.
+Before Habibie could be nominated, however, he was required to deliver an accountability speech.
+Carried over from Suharto, this speech was a report delivered by the President to the MPR at the end of his term that showed how he had adhered to the Broad Lines of State Policy as drafted by the MPR.
+Under the Constitution, the MPR was responsible for making policies while the president was responsible for implementing them.
+The MPR rejected Habibie's accountability speech, and it was revealed that some Golkar members had voted against ratifying the speech.
+Habibie then withdrew his candidacy.

 Although PDI-P had won the legislative elections, Golkar joined forces with the Central Axis, a political coalition put together by MPR Chairman Amien Rais, to nominate and successfully secure the election of Abdurrahman Wahid as president.
 Golkar, however, was unable to stop the election of Megawati as vice president.